 While timeshare owners often feel entrapped, there are a few ways to cancel the purchase agreement.
 The first is to rescind the contract to receive a full refund, though most resorts only allow one to two weeks to practice the right of rescission.
 Another option is selling your timeshare.
 However, that is often easier said than done.
 A proven path to cancel a timeshare is hiring a reputable timeshare exit company.
 Find a company that has a staff with industry experts, offers a money-back guarantee, and demonstrates proven success with past clients.

 Those who have already invested in a timeshare fractional ownership agreement still have a chance to get out of it.
 If you're a current owner who was lied to or misled by resort developer salespeople, you may qualify to hire a timeshare exit team.
 Wesley Financial Group, LLC is a timeshare cancellation company specializing in helping such people.

-No matter what type of timeshare you have, the limitations they all have are glaring.
+No matter what type of timeshare you have, their limitations are glaring.
 It is well-known how difficult scheduling can be with a timeshare developer, so there is sometimes no guarantee for your vacation.
 Finding one open week a year at most premier locations remains challenging.
-Timeshares tend to work best in their original form as a fixed week every year, as that at least gets you guaranteed time to spend at the property.
+Timeshares work best in their original form as a fixed week every year, as that at least gets you guaranteed time to spend at the property.
 The resort can easily scam a prospective buyer with a floating week or the points system into believing they are getting more for their money.